nomppy/nomppy.github.io/content/posts/pm.md

 **Maryam**: So uh… what do you do?

-**Poe**: You know that Netflix show, “The Midnight Gospel?”
+**Poe**: You know that Netflix show, “The Midnight Gospel”?

-**Maryam**: To be honest … no. I don’t really watch TV, or have one.
+**Maryam**: To be honest… no. I don’t really watch TV, or have one.

-**Poe**: Okay … weird.
+**Poe**: Okay… weird.
 Well, in the last episode, they talk about meditation as a way to “step out of yourself.”
 It’s this really beautiful idea of taking a pause on daily life, like entering spectator mode in a video game.

 **Poe**: All of a sudden, you realize that things like grades aren’t _really_ important, but reading, writing, seeing friends — those things are.
 Poetry is like that.